Seredovskiy1/Klyra-Messenger/klyra-desktop/README.md

-# Klyra Desktop - Anonymous Secure Chat
+# Klyra Desktop - Modern Chat Messenger

-A modern, cross-platform anonymous desktop chat application built with Tauri, React, and Rust.
-Designed for maximum privacy and security.
+A modern, cross-platform desktop chat application built with Tauri, React, and Node.js.
+Simple and clean messaging experience.

 ## Overview

-Klyra Desktop is an anonymous chat application that prioritizes user privacy and security.
+Klyra Desktop is a chat application that provides a clean and modern messaging experience.
 Built with Rust backend and React frontend, wrapped in a native desktop experience using Tauri.
-The application provides a secure, anonymous chat experience with no data collection or tracking.

-## 🔒 Privacy & Security Features

-- **End-to-End Encryption**: All messages are encrypted with XOR cipher
-- **No Data Storage**: Messages are not stored on server - only in memory
-- **Auto-Delete**: Messages automatically disappear after 1 hour
-- **Anonymous Files**: File metadata (name, size, type) is removed for anonymity
-- **No Logging**: Zero server logs or activity tracking
-- **No IP Tracking**: IP addresses are not stored or logged
-- **Random Delays**: Traffic analysis prevention with random message delays
-- **Nickname Changes**: Change your nickname anytime for additional anonymity
-- **Data Clearing**: Clear all personal data while keeping app settings
+The application connects to a separate Node.js server for real-time messaging.

 ## 💬 Chat Features

-- **Real-time Chat**: Instant messaging with encrypted communication
+- **Real-time Chat**: Instant messaging with WebSocket communication
-- **File Sharing**: Anonymous file sharing without metadata
+- **File Sharing**: Share files with other users
-- **Message Editing**: Edit your messages with encryption
+- **Message Editing**: Edit your messages after sending
 - **Message Deletion**: Delete your messages anytime
-- **User Management**: Dynamic admin assignment (server creator becomes admin)
+- **User Management**: See online users and their status
 - **Auto-Reconnection**: Automatic reconnection with exponential backoff
 - **Sound Notifications**: Custom MP3 notifications (20% volume)
 - **Message Search**: Search through current session messages